rfkeepers/tweaoh_ashcan/rules.md

 ## Walls
 With a blank sheet of paper (or blank layer in your drawing program) the starting player begins by sketching a simple outline to mark the outer walls of your city.
 All players should contribute ideas, but only the starting player gets to draw.

 Once complete, the outline of your city should take up most, but not all, of the available space.
-Leave some room around the sides to discover what lies outside.
-Inside there should be plenty of room slicing up the area and mark landmarks througout.
+Leave a little space around the sides to discover what lies outside.
+But the majority of the game is involves drawing the space inside these walls, so give yourselves plenty to work with.

 ## Districts
 Taking turns, each player creates a district by outlining a section within the walls of the city.
 Districts can be larger or smaller and do not to be equally sized.
 Their shape and positioning can be as irregular as the player wishes, but no two districts can overlap on the same spot, and every part of the city needs to be part of a district.

 Each player must add at least one district (only one per turn, though), and at most three, until the city has been completely partitioned.
 The placement of districts are permanent for the remainder of the game.

 Whenever you place a district, give it a name and a Design.
-Use the table below for guide on possible designs.
-Roll on it, or pick one that interersts you directly.
+Use the table below for guidance on possible designs.
+Roll on it, or pick one that interests you directly.
 If you need a little more direction, there's additional tables for each design at the bottom of the rules.

 |d10|Designs|||
 |---|---|---|---|